 A university unit that provides goods or services primarily to other university departments on an ongoing basis at cost.

 The Office of the Senior Vice President and CFO officially interprets this policy.
 The Office of the Senior Vice President and CFO is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
 Please direct policy questions to the Controller’s Office in the Office of the Senior Vice President and CFO.

 Policy Specifics and Procedures

-1. Initial Recommendation by the Dean or Department Head: The sale of goods and services must be initially reviewed by the dean or non-academic department head who will consider the following factors prior to recommending direct sale activity for approval by the provost, VP of health sciences or SVP and CFO:
+1. Initial Recommendation by the Dean or Department Head: The sale of goods and services must be initially reviewed by the dean or non-academic department head who will consider the following factors prior to recommending direct sale activity for approval by the provost, senior vice president of health sciences or senior vice president and chief financial officer:

 4. Accountability and Operating Plans: The requesting unit must provide the following information when requesting a rate approval: